Preft/Butler-Project3-GroupG/README.md

 <br/><br/>
 # Visualizations
-Data evaluated was transformed into charts and interactive visualizations employing Tableau.
+Evaluated data was transformed into charts and interactive visualizations employing Tableau.
 Economic trends were identified from the visualizations and incorporated into designing a data structure for machine learning.
 Final visualizations were incorporated into the website and can also be located on the public Tableau website listed below in the references.
 Examples:

 <br/><br/>
 #### Graph A